JAMIE COUNCIL GARVEY

 Jean Lancaster has been Director of Choral Studies at Evans High School for over 20 years, leading her choirs in many highly acclaimed performances and proudly watching many of her former students become music educators themselves.
 Ms. Lancaster earned her Bachelor of Music Education Degree from Shorter College and a Master of Music Degree in Choral Conducting from Arizona State University.
 Her studies include Level I and II Orff Training, two years of training in Movement in Education with Phyllis Weikart in affiliation with the High Scope Foundation, Certification in Technology in Music Education through Georgia Southern University, Graduate work at Westminster Choir College in the Robert Shaw Workshop and advanced level training in guitar pedagogy through the National Guitar Workshops in affiliation with Vandercook College of Music.
 When not involved in music, Ms. Lancaster enjoys cooking and reading great books.

 M. Sawyer Branham has attended Westminster Choir College and Augusta University, where she studied Vocal Performance and Vocal Pedagogy.
-She has been an active member at St John UMC for six years as a member of the Chancel Choir.
-As a founding member and assistant director of The Lucia Ensemble, a young women’s ensemble, Sawyer has performed at the world-renowned Spoleto Festival for the last five years.
+She has been an active member at St John UMC for seven years as a member of the Chancel Choir.
+As a founding member and assistant director of The Lucia Ensemble, a young women’s ensemble, Sawyer has performed at the world-renowned Spoleto Festival for the last six years.
 Sawyer has experience as a makeup artist, wig and hair stylist, prop designer, and costumer.